 The HCC Campus Store is located in the Student Center.
 In addition to textbooks, the Campus Store carries a large variety of school supplies, HCC clothing, greeting cards, gifts, a variety of chargers and electronic accessories and snacks.
 Students may special order several styles of computers and computer software at educational prices through the Campus Store.
-More information is available online at www.hagerstowncc.edu/student-services/campus-store.
+For more information visit the Campus Store webpage.
 Financial aid can be used to purchase course materials at the Campus Store after students have completed all required financial aid processes and the award is fully processed.